detoner777/kasta-payment-widget/README.md

 [DEMO link](https://detoner777.github.io/kasta-payment-widget/)
 Payment widget with fields validation and adaptive layout

-# Use npm - install to setup all dependency
+# Use npm - install to setup all dependencies

-## Tech used in progect
+## Techs used in project
 - react
 - reactstrap
 - react-awesome-popover
 - react-hook-form

-## Deployment by
+## Deployment to
 https://pages.github.com/